p

 The issue with combatting scripting in LoL is that these cheats are used repeatedly, even if they’re detected.
 Hackers have developed a method called a bypass, which allows the use of the original cheating software, and the bypass script is layered with the cheat to allow it to execute undetected.
 These bypass scripts often support multiple cheating softwares, and therefore have created a business off of other programs.
 One bypass Discord community we visited contained over 700 users.

-current anti-cheat source code Packman, they responded, “no, but we have a method called full game dumping and decrypting all parts, and preparing them for decompilation.
+With so many different scripts, bypasses and even services that give software along with DMA hardware and setup instructions, the fight against hackers seems impossible and when we asked the Vison script developer if they had Riot’s current anti-cheat source code Packman, they responded, “no, but we have a method called full game dumping and decrypting all parts, and preparing them for decompilation.
 It’s not like having the source code of the game, but with tricks and knowledge of assembly language, it’s very easy to understand where the anti-cheat check is, what functions it monitors, and how to bypass it”.

 With such skilled hackers operating in a low-level programming language such as assembly–which is often referred to as one of the closest languages to binary–it becomes that much more difficult for Riot to hide how their anti-cheat works.
 Valorant remained no exception to this disassembly.